What Beck inherited — and what he continued

 It would be inaccurate to say nothing changed under Beck.
 In 2012, degewo published an information brochure that referenced possible asbestos exposure.
 In 2013, the company sent letters to tenants in affected apartments.
 That sounds like progress.

-In 2019, under Beck’s executive responsibility, degewo retained EKSK — a leading German criminal defence and crisis law firm — against a tenant who had filed for legal aid.
-The criminal investigation was discontinued in 2021.
+In 2019, under Beck’s executive responsibility, degewo retained EKSK — a leading German criminal defence and crisis law firm — in civil proceedings against a tenant who had applied for legal aid to sue degewo.

 In January 2020, the public broadcaster ARD’s investigative programme Kontraste covered the case. degewo’s press spokesman Lichtenthäler explained on camera that not informing tenants about asbestos was “a question of balance” — and that he found it “sufficient” to simply tell them not to disturb the floor.
 Christoph Beck was on the executive board at that time.

-In May 2020, the supervisory board extended Beck’s contract by a further five years — through the end of 2025.
-Active public debate, parliamentary inquiries, a criminal complaint: the supervisory board saw no reason to change leadership.
-Beck stayed until April 2026, three months past the contractual end.
+In May 2020, the supervisory board extended Beck’s contract through the end of 2025.
+Active public debate and parliamentary inquiries changed nothing — nor did the criminal complaint filed a year later.
+The supervisory board saw no reason to change leadership.
+Beck stayed until April 2026, four months past the end date agreed in 2020.

 What remains: 23,883 apartments

 According to parliamentary record Drs.
-19/25 368 (reference date 31 December 2025), degewo still has 23,883 apartments with confirmed or suspected asbestos contamination in its portfolio.
-The new counting method captures the scale more accurately than earlier tallies.
-Remediation continues to happen on tenant turnover — not through a comprehensive disclosure strategy.
+19/25 368 (reference date December 31, 2025), degewo still has 23,883 apartments with confirmed or suspected asbestos contamination in its portfolio.
+For the first time, degewo reports 16,967 suspected cases alongside 6,916 confirmed ones — earlier tallies listed confirmed cases only.
+Apart from a pilot remediation in Schlangenbader Straße, remediation still happens on tenant turnover — and there is no systematic information of sitting tenants.

 The question that has shaped the Berlin asbestos story since 1993 remains open: How many tenants, over all these years, have lived on asbestos-contaminated floors — drilled, sanded, renovated — without knowing? degewo has never provided an answer.
 Not under Christoph Beck either.

 The book, the title, the reality: “Verantwortung für die Stadt: Beiträge für ein neues Miteinander” (Frank Bielka & Christoph Beck, 2011).
-At the same moment: over 14,000 degewo apartments with asbestos-bearing floor tiles, no systematic tenant disclosure.
-Remediation strategy: wait for the tenant to leave.
+At the time: on record since 2000, at least 14,400 degewo apartments with asbestos-bearing floor tiles, no systematic tenant disclosure.
+Remediation did not begin until 2012/2013 — following a requirement by the Berlin occupational safety authority (LAGetSi), and as a rule only on tenant turnover.

 The successor: another insider

 degewo’s supervisory board has appointed Kai-Marten Maack as Beck’s successor.
-The announcement came in December 2025; Maack takes office on 1 May 2026.
+The announcement came in December 2025; Maack takes office on May 1, 2026.
 Maack is not an external hire: he has worked inside the degewo group since 2000, was Managing Director of degewo subsidiary gewobe from 2008, joined degewo AG in 2014, and has been responsible for acquisitions and procurement since 2015.
+From January 2017 to May 2026, according to commercial-register announcements documented by Northdata, he also held signing authority (Prokura) at degewo Technische Dienste GmbH (dTD) — the subsidiary that has carried out the group’s in-house asbestos remediation since 2022; his official board biography does not list this position.
+His board portfolio today covers financing, controlling and procurement — the money every remediation is paid from.
 How he intends to handle the open remediation backlog — 23,883 apartments — is not publicly known.
 The apartments are his inheritance.

 A structural problem, not a personal one